Enedis-OSS/chutney/README.md

 Chutney scenarios are **declarative** written with a **kotlin dsl**.
 They provide functional requirements and technical details (needed for automation) in a single view.

-Chutney is also released as a standalone application including a test execution engine and a a web front end to consult test reports.
+Chutney is also released as a standalone application including a test execution engine and a web front end to consult test reports.

 Technical details are provided by generic [Actions](https://github.com/Enedis-OSS/chutney/blob/main/chutney/action-spi/src/main/java/com/chutneytesting/action/spi/Action.java) (such as HTTP, AMQP, MongoDB, Kafka, Selenium, etc.)
 Those Actions are extensions, and you can easily develop yours, even proprietary or non-generic one, and include them in your own release.